solital/documentation/docs/docs/secure-password.md

   time_cost: ''
   threads: ''
   crypt_type: openssl
+  wait_microseconds: 25000
 ```

 In the `algorithm` key, you can add the following values: `default `, `argon2` and `argon2d`.
 For more information about other PHP constants, see [this link](https://www.php.net/manual/pt_BR/password.constants.php).

-## Changing the value of “pepper”
+### Changing the value of “pepper”

 As mentioned in the introduction, the `SecurePassword` package uses a “pepper” value.
 To change the value of this pepper, you can edit the value of the `peeper` key in the `auth.yaml` file.
+However, it is recommended to use the `APP_HASH` variable.
+If this variable does not exist in your project, run the command `php vinci generate:hash`.

+If this variable is present in the `.env` file, then you can delete the `peeper` in the `auth.yaml` file.

 **NOTE: Don't change the value of this key too often, as you will need to create a new password each time this value changes.
-Change only if necessary or if your project is just starting.**
+Change only if necessary or if your project is just starting.
+If you are using Solital Core >= 4.2, the `pepper` variable will not be present in the `auth.yaml` file.
+Instead, Solital will use the value of the `APP_HASH` variable.**

-## Changing Peeper encryption
+### Changing Peeper encryption

 By default, peeper is encrypted using OpenSSL.
 You can switch to Sodium encryption by changing the value of the `crypt_type` variable in the `auth.yaml` file.